Skip to main content

-Limits & FAQ for Git integration with Databricks Git folders
+Limits and FAQ for Git integration with Databricks Git folders

 Databricks Git folders and Git integration have limits specified in the following sections.
 For general information, see Databricks limits.